theRealAph/ScopeLocals/README.md

 temporarily reduce the permissions associated with the current thread for the extent of a callback to a `StringSupplier`.
 This was implemented by overwriting and then restoring the original value of the `ThreadLocal`.
-`ExtentLocal` does not allow a called method to update the value set by its caller.
-However, it does allow a called method to pass on a different value to its callers.
+`ExtentLocal` does not allow a called method to update the value bound by its caller.
+However, it does allow a called method to pass on a different value to its callees.

     class Logger {
       ...